scorelab/LabelLab/README.md

 #### How to Use

-Use two terminals, one for labellab-server and the other for labellab-client. <br/> <br/>
 First you need to create a `.env` file in both labellab-server folder and labellab-client folder and fill it with the template provided in the file `.env.example` which is present in both the folders.<br/> <br/>
 For client side `.env` file:
 ```